ionic-team/cordova-plugin-ionic-webview/README.md

     * The default origin for requests from the Android WebView is `http://localhost`.
 If `Hostname` and `Scheme` preferences are set, then origin will be `schemeValue://HostnameValue`.

-1. Apps are now served from `ionic://` scheme on iOS.
+1. Apps are now served from `ionic://` scheme on iOS by default.

     * The default origin for requests from the iOS WebView is `ionic://localhost`.
-If `Hostname` preference is set, then origin will be `ionic://HostnameValue`.
+If `Hostname` and `iosScheme` preferences are set, then origin will be `iosSchemeValue://HostnameValue`.

 1. Replace any usages of `window.Ionic.normalizeURL()` with `window.Ionic.WebView.convertFileSrc()`.